-For operators that do not make any changes (i.e. do not set value), safety means that the result will be meaningful and correct for some instantaneous state of the data structure.
+For operators that do not make any changes (i.e. do not set values), safety means that the result will be meaningful and correct for some instantaneous state of the data structure.
 Each thread will see a data structure in a consistent state.
-In operators that modify data are safe if they see data structures in some instantaneous consistent state, and leave the data structure in a consistent state.
+Operators that modify data are safe if they see data structures in some instantaneous consistent state, and leave the data structure in a consistent state.

 It is important to emphasize, so we will say it again, that safe operators are not guaranteed to produce the same result in repeated runs, just a result that is consistent with some possible sequence of evaluation, produced by some interleaving of the operations from the multiple processes.